 If you wanna get into, say voice-over work, this mic works for that, too.

 I also want to add that you can improve your mic with audacity and voice meter.
 These things are also important for getting the best out of your mic.
 With any equipment, you will need additional things.
-Just like with photography, you will need a lens for certain things like a wide angle lends to photograph a group of people.
+Just like with photography, you will need a lens for certain things like a wide-angle lens to photograph a group of people.
 Or your computer, you need an SSD drive to save your important files, etc. So with a microphone, you need additional software.
 Audacity and Voicemeeter are both free

 You can visit my Twitch channel and playback some recent VODS (streamed after August) where I’ve applied the voice meeter and audacity combined.